NateSpencerWx/melon/README.md

 Melon will suggest a command, review it for safety, and execute it if verified safe or after confirmation if it thinks you may want to review it yourself first.

 Melon maintains conversation history across multiple interactions, allowing for contextual follow-up requests.
 To clear the conversation history and start fresh, type `/clear` or `clear`.
+To be clear, when you stop Melon, the conversation history is lost (for now)